 They used their grant to create a film showcasing the success of the two-year project, with the aim of it being used as a training aid for future initiatives.
 Fundamentally, it demonstrates how people’s lived experience can be used to influence or shape services.
 It also highlights the benefits of working together for both professionals and patients’

 Foresight is a charity that operates in North and North East Lincolnshire to meet the needs of disabled and older people, along with their families and carers.

 Their “My Health My Way” project supports people with a learning disability to develop their own personalised health and lifestyle plans to improve their wellbeing with support and encouragement from dedicated volunteers.

 Foresight produced a film to explain the origins and development of the project, how it has involved people with a learning disability, and the impact it had on individual lifestyles and people’s health and wellbeing.

 TASC is a constituted community group that serves the 7500 veteran and ex-service community in Tameside.
 They have recently worked with Tameside Council and Tameside and Glossop Clinical Commissioning Group (CCG) to encourage veterans to register their service with their primary care provider; and to make GPs and Practice Managers aware of the Armed Forces Covenant.

-As a result, over 800 veterans have registered their service to date.
+As a result, over 1,400 veterans have registered their service to date.
 The video and Tameside’s partnership approach guidelines document outline how TASC have developed the Convenient campaign, how they have engaged with veteran specific groups and what impact the campaign has had on ex-service personnel’s health and wellbeing.